bbauska/Anti-Project-2025/README.md

 States, Project 2025, p.
 52]
 Project 2025 outlines several strategies beyond Schedule F aimed at hiring ideologically-aligned civil servants.
 Below are a few methods that a far-right administration would use to achieve this goal.</li>
-  <li>● Project 2025 has established a personnel database to screen people who would like to be
+  <li>Project 2025 has established a personnel database to screen people who would like to be
 considered for positions during a future administration.
 Registration for this database includes a questionnaire, which evaluates candidates through ideologically biased questions like “Name one person, past or present, who has most influenced the development of your political philosophy." [“Behind the Curtain — Scoop: The Trump job applications revealed,” Axios]</li>
-  <li>● Project 2025 describes how a far-right president would change hiring requirements for
+  <li>Project 2025 describes how a far-right president would change hiring requirements for
 federal civil servants to include a discriminatory IQ exam.
 Project 2025 proposes utilizing legislative or regulatory processes — including through the Office of Personnel Management — to reinstate the usage of general intelligence tests, which have not been in use since the Carter